defold/doc/docs/en/manuals/adapting-graphics-to-screen-size.md

 ![](images/screen_size/retro-subpixels.png)

-With sub-pixels disabled sprites would never get rendered on half-pixels and instead always snapped to the nearest full pixel.
+When sub-pixels is disabled sprites will never get rendered on half-pixels and instead always snap to the nearest full pixel.
 Another thing that can be done is to add a texture sampler with filtering set to *nearest* to any font material in use:

 ![](images/screen_size/retro-font_sampler.png)